statengeneraal/laws-markdown/verdrag/convention/on/international/trade/in/endangered/species/of/wild/fauna/and/etc/BWBV0003833/README.md

 (g) If an objection by any Party is received by the Secretariat, the proposed amendment shall be submitted to a postal vote in accordance with the provisions of sub-paragraphs (h), (i) and (j) of this paragraph.

-(h) The Secretariat shall notify the Parties that notificationof objection has been received.
+(h) The Secretariat shall notify the Parties that notification of objection has been received.

 (i) Unless the Secretariat receives the votes for, against or in abstention from at least one-half of the Parties within 60 days of the date of notification under sub-paragraph (h) of this paragraph, the proposed amendment shall be referred to the next meeting of the Conference for further consideration.